Louise Bryant: Petrograd

 Katherine Breshkovsky, "grandmother of the revolution", was among the women Bryant interviewed in 1917.

 In mid-August, when Bryant returned from France, Reed met her at the dock and told her to prepare to go to Petrograd four days later to cover the Russian Revolution.
 Eastman of The Masses had raised funds to pay Reed's travel expenses, and the Bell Syndicate assigned Bryant to report on the war "from a woman's point of view".
-Leaving New York on August 17, they arrived in Petrograd, which was then the capital of Russia, about six months after the forced abdication of the last Russian czar, Nicholas II.
-Headed by Alexander Kerensky, the provisional government that had succeeded the czar had already survived an attempted putsch by Major General Lavr Kornilov.
+Leaving New York on August 17, they arrived in Petrograd, which was then the capital of Russia, about six months after the forced abdication of the last Russian emperor, Nicholas II.
+Headed by Alexander Kerensky, the provisional government that had succeeded the emperor had already survived an attempted putsch by Major General Lavr Kornilov.
 Bryant and Reed entered the city after the Kornilov Affair and before the Bolsheviks overthrew the Kerensky government in the October Revolution.

 Reconciled as a couple, and working from their room at the Angleterre Hotel, Bryant and Reed attended gatherings at the Smolny Institute and elsewhere in Petrograd and interviewed many leading political figures, including Vladimir Lenin, Leon Trotsky, and Kerensky, and both eventually compiled books—Six Red Months in Russia by Bryant and Reed's Ten Days That Shook the World—from their articles.
 Bryant circulated widely, covering Duma meetings, dining in public mess halls with soldiers and workers, and interviewing women revolutionaries.
 Among those were Catherine Breshkovsky, known as the "grandmother of the revolution", Maria Spiridonova, whom Bryant considered the most powerful woman in Russia, and Aleksandra Kollontai, who became People's Commissar of Social Welfare and the only woman in the Bolshevik cabinet.
 In the process, Bryant, who had often been overshadowed by her more famous husband, gained confidence in her professional reporting skills.
 By the time she returned to New York, her work was being read across North America.
 Gardner says:

 [The] springtime of 1918 in the United States was a time of heightened contradictions.
 Openmindedness about the new Russian experiment in cities and the hinterland coexisted with the intensified patriotism of wartime ...
 No matter what appeared in their editorial pages, newspaper editors knew that feature stories with first-hand knowledge of the Revolution sold papers.
 The conservative and Republican Philadelphia Public Ledger syndicate bought Bryant's thirty-two stories and sold them to Hearst's New York American and to more than one hundred newspapers over the United States and Canada.